Please read this page in its entirety so you can make an informed decision if this is the right place for you. Thanks

 Check out the TriMet trip planner to arrange your travels to and from the airport or other destination.

 Large house surrounded by magical urban farm (sometimes we call it an un-farm), Founded by Mama and Papa Arias and their two little ones in Spring 2010.
 We have tended dairy and fiber goats, ducks (including the famous Hettie Quackers) and chickens for eggs and meat, honey bees and an expanding perennial fruit, flower, herb and vegetable garden.
 In 2014 we began creating a bee sanctuary.

 We are an urban “permaculture farm.”
 That means we do our very best to work with nature instead of against her.
 It also means we are located on a regular .1 acre city lot.
 Our farm boasts over 75 edible plants without using a single row for planting.
 This is to maximize efficiency & resilience, decrease vulnerability to pests, and increase beauty.
 We call this way of farming, Lazy-Lady Living and from our experience, it is a major hope in the future of global food production.

 After perusing your different options, there is a place to book your stay a little further down on the page!

-Bluebird: Queen room with shared bath is dedicated to the Literary Arts, featuring local zines – and a cool birdcage. $115/night, single or double occupancy. $20/extra child/night.
+Bluebird: Queen room with shared bath has an artsy feel – and a cool birdcage. $115/night, single or double occupancy. $20/extra child/night.
 Accommodates two adults and one baby (sharing the bed).

 Flamenco Dream: This room got it’s name from our very first guest – La Magdalena, a Flamenco Dancer.
 Complete with accordion and fiddle.
 Queen four poster bed with shared bath. $115/night, single or double occupancy. $20/extra child/night.
 Accommodates two adults and one baby (sharing the bed or in a crib)